How to Make 1, m1, m1R, m1L increase in knitting

-It's also nice to know a couple of ways to increase stitches in knitting.
+After all it's nice to know a couple of ways to increase stitches in knitting and the make 1 is a really good alternative increase for some knitting projects.

-Sometimes a certain stitch increase will work better than another one.
+Sometimes a certain stitch increase will work better than another one plus it's nice to learn a few alternative increases for the projects you're going to be knitting.

 And since the make one knitting increase is practically invisible you'll want to use this one a lot.
 I sure do.